matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 going to be hashing thousands of contact details.
 Other algorithms can be negotiated by the client and server at their discretion.

+There are certain situations when an identity server cannot be expected to compare hashed 3PID values; When a server is connected to a backend provider such as LDAP, there is no way for the identity server to efficiently pull all of the addresses and hash them.
+For this case, the `algorithm` field of `GET /hash_details` may be set to `"none"`, and `lookup_pepper` will be an empty string.
+No hashing will be performed if the client and server decide on this, and 3PIDs will be sent in plain-text, similar to the v1 `/lookup` API.

-When performing a lookup, the pepper and hashing algorithm the client used must be part of the request body.
+When performing a lookup, the pepper and hashing algorithm the client used must be part of the request body (even when using the `"none"` algorithm value).
 If they do not match what the server has on file (which may be the case if the pepper was changed right after the client's request for it), then the server must inform the client that they need to query the hash details again, instead of just returning an empty response, which clients would assume to mean that no contacts are registered on that identity server.

 If the algorithm does not match the server's, the server should return a `400 M_INVALID_PARAM`.
 If the pepper does not match the server's, the server should